 But as is the case with anything, when eaten in excess, bananas may cause some negative side effects.
-Here are 5 downsides nutrition experts tell us about eating bananas every day, and for more on how to eat healthy, don't miss 7 Healthiest Foods to Eat Right Now.
+Here are 5 downsides nutrition experts tell us about eating bananas every day, and for some excellent dinner ideas, check out 22 Meals to Melt Belly Fat in 2022.

 They may leave you hungry.